Welcome to Part 3 in our series on multi-family conversions.

 Financing Hotel to Apartment Conversions

 Developers for hotel to affordable housing conversions typically use private debt or a bridge loan to acquire the property and renovate the units, then convert to more traditional financing once leasing begins40.
-A future source of financing for affordable housing conversions will be the Federal Government’s American Rescue Plan Act, which includes $5 billion that could be put towards converting properties, including hotels, into housing for the homeless41.
+The Federal Government’s American Rescue Plan Act, which includes $5 billion that can be used for converting properties into housing for the homeless, including hotels, is an additional source of financing for affordable housing conversions41.

 Next Up: Converting Struggling Shopping Malls to Apartments